FABLE-3DXRD/ImageD11/docs/sphx/filtering.rst

 Filtering
 =========

+There is a new gui option, try doing: python -m ImageD11.silxGui.silx_colfile.py mypeaks.flt

 How to clean up a peaksearch output to only get the nice peaks, or whatever criteria you like::